npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 </div>
 <h5>Duration</h5>
 <div>
-   Integer indicating duraiotn of a note or rest, where a quarter note = 256
+   Integer indicating duration of a note or rest, where a quarter note = 256
 </div>

 <h5>Duration due to tied notes</h5>